WithSecureLabs/TheExtendables/README.md

 ## Recon

 For each browser, this command will, enumerate all installed extensions and check if they have the native messaging permissions.
 If they do, it will say `Potentially vulnerable extension!` if not it will say `Not vulnerable!`.
-For firefox, as the extensions are in an archive, it will return the paths to the archives in question for you to retrieve and run `grep -nriF nativeMessaging` on.
+For Firefox, as the extensions are in an archive, it will return the paths to the archives in question for you to retrieve and run `grep -nriF nativeMessaging` on.
 If the manifest contains this permission it will be vulnerable.

-Then it will enumerate all of the NativeMessaging applications manifest paths from the registry (both HKCU and HKLM), returning the extension name from the value and the path to the extention manifest json file on disk.
+Then it will enumerate all of the NativeMessaging applications manifest paths from the registry (both HKCU and HKLM), returning the extension name from the value and the path to the extension manifest json file on disk.
 If you can overwrite this, you can hijack that extension.

-Then it will enumerate the registry for all "Managed" extensions which were force installled.
+Then it will enumerate the registry for all "Managed" extensions which were force installed.
 There may not be any.

 ### Command